zethsqx/BBDC-Bot/README.md

 # Overview

-Fork from https://github.com/rohit0718/BBDC-Bot.
-Refer to upstream.
+Detached fork from https://github.com/rohit0718/BBDC-Bot.
+Refer to previous upstream.

 ## Background
 The upstream code does not work for class 2b (bike) and had logic built to mass book for class 3 (car).
 Revisited the logic flow and did not integrate auto booking as it requires cancellation step.
 Moved from hassle of installing selenium to using selenium-chrome docker image.
 Using podman as I prefer it over docker :)